About

 Steve is a life member of the Foreign Correspondents' Club of Japan, of which he was elected president for the 1997-98 term.
 He also served as president of the Seoul Foreign Correspondents' Club and the Japan-America Club of The American University.
 Steve was previously on the board of governors of the Overseas Press Club of America.

-Currently, Steve serves on the board of governors of the American Foreign Service Association and is vice president for broadcast of the DC chapter of AAJA.
+Currently, Steve served for eight years on the board of governors of the American Foreign Service Association and was vice president for broadcast of the DC chapter of AAJA.
 He is also a member of the National Press Club, SPJ, SAJA and the WHCA.

 A native of Cincinnati, Steve began his media career in Las Vegas before moving to Asia.